pererasys/juxt/README.md

 |            | mongodb-memory-server (service integration) | mongodb-memory-server (service integration) | pytest (mocking)                                                |
 |            | apollo-server-testing (graphql integration) |                                             |                                                                 |

+### CI/CD

+Currently the CI process is handled with CircleCI.
+CircleCI is a CI/CD tool which automates testing, building, and deployment for each of the services.

 ### Monitoring & Logging

 Right now I've done an initial monitoring/logging setup in the GraphQL service using Sematext.
 I've found that their platform is very easy to use and setup, and I should be able to use it with all of my various services once I begin Alpha testing.